captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 Like we all take a road trip
 ---
-to Vermont together
+up to Vermont
 ---
 and eat chips and guac
 ---
-and maybe play a few rounds of
+and play a couple rounds of
 ---
 Cards Against Humanity
 ---